istio/istio.io/content/en/docs/tasks/security/dns-cert/index.md

 Injector are provisioned and managed by Citadel, which is a large component that manages its own signing key and also acts as a CA for Istio.
-This task shows how to provision and manage DNS certificates in Istio through a lightweight component (called Chiron) linked in Pilot that provisions and manages DNS certificates through APIs of Kubernetes CA.
+This task shows how to provision and manage DNS certificates in Istio through a lightweight component (called Chiron) that provisions and manages DNS certificates through APIs of Kubernetes CA.

 ## Before you begin

-* Create a new Kubernetes cluster to run the example in this tutorial.
+Create a new Kubernetes cluster to run the example in this tutorial.
 The DNS certificates in this task are signed by Kubernetes CA so it requires a Kubernetes cluster.